-If you like this easy garlic butter grilled salmon in foil recipe, you will probably love my oven-baked lemon crusted salmon recipe here.
-It’s one of the most popular recipes on my blog and could probably be grilled similar to this recipe and turn out just great.
+If you like this easy salmon recipe, you will probably love my Lemon, Garlic & Herb Baked Whole30 Salmon Recipe.
+It's one of the most popular recipes on my blog and could probably be grilled similar to this recipe and turn out just great.
 I also bet this goes well with other types of fish.
 I would love for some of you to tell me if you try this with other types of fish and tell me how it turned out.

 Cook salmon 6 minutes for every half-inch of fish.
 You can check it with a fork to see if it flakes easily.
 If it does, it's done.

 I'd say this is a personal preference.
 You won't catch me eating the skin, my teeth aren't that sharp.
 Although I have been known to eat the skin of a trout, I think that's about it.

 However, if you can a great desire to eat the skin of the salmon, go ahead and do it.
 It won't hurt you as long as it is cooked well.
 Actually, the skin is full of all the healthy fats that come along with eating fish.

 That depends on who you ask.
 Some people say you can't get sick from eating undercooked salmon.

 Other people say it may have tapeworm larve waiting to take up residence in your belly.
 That decision is up to you.
 You won't catch me eating undercooked of any kind.